M/T Astrell

 FN 874 |

-See * below |
+See note above |

-As can be seen, Arnold Hague has included Astrell in Convoy SC 43, which departed Sydney, C.B. on Sept.
-5-1941 and arrived Liverpool on the 20th.
-This convoy is not available among the SC convoys on my own site, but see the external link provided within the record for more information.
-The Norwegian Atle Jarl, Bernhard, Bjørkhaug, Bonde, Erica, Fjord, Fjordheim, Galatea, Ingerfem, Solstad, Torfinn Jarl and Vigsnes are also listed.
-The following month Astrell joined the westbound North Atlantic Convoy ON 23*, which left Liverpool on Oct.
-4-1941 and arrived Halifax on the 19th.
+Early the following month, Astrell joined the westbound North Atlantic Convoy ON 23*, which left Liverpool on Oct.
+4 and arrived Halifax on the 19th.
 Astrell, however, had detached from the convoy in order to proceed to her destination Corpus Christi, where she arrived independently on Oct.
-31. The Norwegian Jan Mayen (for Iceland), Lancing, Nyholt, and Suderholm are also listed in this convoy.
-Astra returned to the U.K. at the end of the following month with Convoy HX 162, together with the Norwegian Bello, Brant County, Katy, Sama, Skandinavia, Beth and Høegh Scout.
-Norvinn (Panamanian flag, Norw. managers and therefore listed on this site) was also scheduled to be in this convoy but did not sail.
-Follow the link for more convoy information.
+31 (Page 1).
+The Norwegian Jan Mayen (for Iceland), Lancing, Nyholt and Suderholm are also named in this convoy.
+Astrell headed back to the U.K. on Nov.
+27 with Convoy HX 162 from Halifax, together with the Norwegian Bello, Brant County, Katy, Sama, Skandinavia, Beth (returned) and Høegh Scout.
+The Panamanian Norvinn (Norwegian managers and, therefore, listed on this site) was also scheduled to be in this convoy but did not sail.
+Astrell's voyages in this period are shown on Page 2.

 More details on all the other Norwegian ships mentioned here can be found with the help of the alphabet index at the end of this page, or via the Master Ship Index.